-ldentifier Measure/Action GHG Reduction Potential (MTCO 2 e) 2030 2045 Measure GHG-08 Develop a VMT Impact Fee Program to require developers to contribute to regional VMT reductions when project-specific VMT cannot be mitigated to below significance thresholds after all feasible onsite mitigation has been implemented.
-Not Quantified Not Quantified Action GHG-08-a Conduct a VMT Impact Fee Program nexus study to identify key VMT mitigation pr project implementation.
-The projects identified in the nexus study must be proven ojects and the cos to be: ts per VMT of Additional to any VMT reduction projects or programs that would be impleme as a funding source. nted without the \ /MT Impact Fee Verifiable for monitoring of achieved VMT reductions after project implementation of the project's operational lifespap for which VMT is being the duration of the project's operational lifespap for which VMT is being the duration of the project's operational lifespap for which VMT is being the duration of the project's operational lifespap for which VMT is being the duration of the project operational lifespap for which VMT is being the duration of the project operational lifespap for which VMT is being the duration of the project operational lifespap for which vertex and the project operational lifespap for which vertex and the project operational lifespape for which vertex and the project operating the project operational lifespape for which vertex and the ation. ah tha V/MT Lasting the duration of the project's operational lifespan for which VMT is being mitigated through the VMT Impact Fee.
-Having direct public benefits to low-income residents and Environmental Justi ce Communities.
-Action GHG -08-b Adopt an ordinance establishing the VMT Impact Fee Program that allows project proponents to pay for offsite VMT mitigation after all feasible onsite mitigation has been implemented and project VMT is still above the significance threshold.
+Identifier Measure/Action GHG Reduction Potential (MTCO 2 e) 2030 2045 Measure GHG-08 Develop a VMT Impact Fee Program to require developers to contribute to regional VMT reductions when project-specific VMT cannot be mitigated to below significance thresholds after all feasible onsite mitigation has been implemented.
+Not Quantified Not Quantified Action GHG-08-a Conduct a VMT Impact Fee Program nexus study to identify key VMT mitigation projects in the unincorporated County and the costs per VMT of project implementation.
+The projects identified in the nexus study must be proven to be: Additional to any VMT reduction projects or programs that would be implemented without the VMT Impact Fee as a funding source.
+Verifiable for monitoring of achieved VMT reductions after project implementation.
+Lasting the duration of the project's operational lifespan for which VMT is being mitigated through the VMT Impact Fee.
+Having direct public benefits to low-income residents and Environmental Justice Communities.
+Having appropriate nexus between new development projects and off-site VMT mitigation projects, including proximity of off-site VMT mitigation projects to new development projects within the unincorporated County Action GHG -08-b Adopt an ordinance establishing the VMT Impact Fee Program that allows project proponents to pay for offsite VMT mitigation after all feasible onsite mitigation has been implemented and project VMT is still above the significance threshold.
 Detailed feasibility criteria will be developed and will include appropriate economic considerations to ensure that all feasible onsite VMT mitigation measures are prioritized and implemented prior to the development of offsite mitigation measures in the form of VMT Impact Fees.
-Action GHG-08-c Establish a VMT Impact Fee fund to invest in VMT mitigation projects and a fee col developers will pay. lection mechanism into which Action GHG-08-d Create a VMT monitoring program that allocates County resources to the annual metadotic reductions achieved through the implementation of VMT mitigation projects funder and compare against the estimated VMT reductions at the time of VMT Impact Fee nonitoring and rep ed through the VM e collection. orting of VMT T Impact Fee Action GHG-08-e Reassess the projects available for offsite VMT mitigation through the VMT Impact including the effectiveness of VMT mitigation through monitoring and reporting an projects.
-Fee Program ever nd the additionality y three years, y of eligible Action GHG-08-f Develop an informational packet on the requirements and applicability of the VMT educating project applicants and County staff.
+Action GHG-08-c Establish a VMT Impact Fee fund to invest in VMT mitigation projects and a fee collection mechanism into which developers will pay.
+Action GHG-08-d Create a VMT monitoring program that allocates County resources to the annual monitoring and reporting of VMT reductions achieved through the implementation of VMT mitigation projects funded through the VMT Impact Fee and compare against the estimated VMT reductions at the time of VMT Impact Fee collection.
+Action GHG-08-e Reassess the projects available for offsite VMT mitigation through the VMT Impact Fee Program every three years, including the effectiveness of VMT mitigation through monitoring and reporting and the additionality of eligible projects.
+Action GHG-08-f Develop an informational packet on the requirements and applicability of the VMT educating project applicants and County staff.
 Impact Fee Progra am, focused on